davidculemann/remix-shadcn-supabase-boilerplate-docs/docs/introduction/faq.md

 ---
 title: Frequently Asked Questions
-order: 5
+order: 3
 ---

-# Frequently asked questions
+# Frequently Asked Questions

-## How long does a Workflow take to execute?
+## How long does a workflow take to execute?

-A Workflow can take any amount of time.
-A Workflow generally starts executing a Task within three seconds.
-A simple Workflow with a single Task usually takes less then 15 seconds end-to-end.
+The time it takes to complete a workflow depends on the number of tasks and the complexity of each task.
+Simple workflows typically finish in seconds.

-## Does enabling the Workflow option for persistent storage have a performance impact?
+## Does using persistent storage impact performance?

-Enabling the Workflow option for persistent storage results in a small performance impact, as the system works behind the scenes to spin up storage prior to executing any Tasks on the Workflow.

-In tests, this has taken from 5 - 10 seconds of additional time.

-## Are there any time limits defined or that can be set?

-We do not yet have customizable limits or timeouts implemented in Flow.
+Using persistent storage can add a small delay, as data needs to be stored and accessed during task execution.

-## Can I create my own Tasks?
+## Can I create custom tasks?

-Yes.
-There are two ways this can be done

-1. You can bring your own containers and run them through the use of the **Custom** Task in the Workflow Editor.
-2. You can define a Team Task and use that in your Workflow.
-These Tasks can also be imported from the Tekton Task Hub.
+Yes, custom tasks can be added to workflows to handle specific functions.